 From Thomas Edison's light bulb to Wilbur and Orville Wright's flying machine, inventors and inventions transform the way we communicate, travel and live our daily lives--thanks to the creative process of innovation.
 That process is highlighted in this video series, The Science of Innovation.
-In celebration of the 165th birthday of one of America's greatest innovators, Thomas Edison, the National Science Foundation, the U.S. Patent and Trademark Office, and NBC Learn produced this 11-part series narrated by NBC News' Ann Curry highlighting innovators from across the country.
+In celebration of the 165th birthday of one of America's greatest innovators, Thomas Edison, the National Science Foundation, the U.S. Patent and Trademark Office, and NBC Learn produced in 2013 this 11-part series narrated by NBC News' Ann Curry highlighting innovators from across the country.

 Whether it happens among students in a classroom, or engineers in a laboratory, innovation is a process, a series of steps that begins with imagination, and results in the creation of something of value for society.

 Professor Homayoon Kazerooni is a robotics engineer at the University of California, Berkeley, with more than 40 patents to his name.
 His research on exoskeletons relies on more than just ingenuity and engineering expertise.
 It's also an example of how inspiration can play a part in the innovation process, the simple desire to help other humans.

 View video (5:21)

 A new approach to producing biofuels that uses a marine bacterium called Saccharophagus degradans that left otherwise alone, is mostly known for its damaging impact on the environment.

 3-D printing is an innovative manufacturing technique developed by Professors Michael Cima and Emanuel Sachs†from the Massachusetts Institute of Technology.
 Once just used to create working prototypes, 3-D printers are now used†by†people from engineers to home inventors to†make objects from their imaginations.

 A micro-electronic health monitor so thin, light and portable that it can attach right to the surface of skin and go wherever a person goes.
 This innovation has the potential to revolutionize the field of healthcare technology.